Italy, France tensions spiral over rejected migrant ship - Journal du Cameroun

-Italy postponed high-level talks with France Wednesday after Paris blasted Rome for its “nauseating” refusal to take in a migrant rescue ship, in a major diplomatic spat.
+Italy postponed high-level talks with France on Wednesday after Paris branded Rome irresponsible for refusing to take in a migrant rescue ship.

-Italy’s new economy minister Giovanni Tria had been due to meet his French counterpart Bruno Le Maire in Paris Wednesday afternoon.
+The migrants were stranded on the Aquarius vessel until Spain said the ship could land at its port of Valencia.
+It is expected to arrive there later this week.

-The asylum seekers remained stranded on the Aquarius vessel, run by French NGO SOS Mediterranee, while Italy and Malta bickered over who should accept them.
+French President Emmanuel Macron accused Italy’s new populist government of “cynicism and irresponsibility” for closing its ports to the 629 migrants.

-Spain finally ended the deadlock Monday by saying the ship could land at its port of Valencia, with its arrival expected later this week.
+“Such statements are undermining relations between Italy and France,” Italy’s foreign ministry said in a statement.

-The incident prompted French President Emmanuel Macron to accuse Italy’s new populist government of “cynicism and irresponsibility” for closing its ports to the 629 migrants.
+Macron later appealed for the two sides not to “give in to emotions that certain people are manipulating”.

-“Such statements are undermining relations between Italy and France,” Italy’s foreign ministry said in a statement Wednesday.
+In a speech in the western French town of Mouchamps, he insisted that France was “working hand in hand with Italy” to handle migration.

-Far-right Interior Minister Matteo Salvini further raised the stakes suggesting a planned meeting between the two countries should be cancelled if France did not issue an “official apology”.
+Italy’s far-right Interior Minister Matteo Salvini had suggested that a planned meeting between the leaders of the two countries should be cancelled if France did not issue an “official apology”.

-Prime Minister Giuseppe Conte and Macron are due to hold talks on Friday ahead of the European summit on at the end of the month, with a particular focus on migration.
+Italian Prime Minister Giuseppe Conte and Macron are due to hold talks on Friday ahead of a European summit focussing on migration.

 “If an official apology doesn’t arrive, Prime Minister Conte would be right not to go to France,” Salvini told reporters.